 You don’t need to be a billion dollar corporation to see a return on your AdWords budget.
 Learn how to make the most of your PPC budget with Google AdWords.

-Savvy business owners know that nowadays, people don’t just go online, they live online, and reach for the nearest device the moment they want to do or buy something.
-Being where these potential customers are means promoting your business online, but how do you know you have the money to advertise successfully?
+Savvy business owners know that nowadays, people don’t just go online; they live online – reaching for the nearest device the moment that they want to know, do or buy something.
+Being where potential customers are means promoting your business online.
+But how do you know you have the money to advertise successfully?

 Try new strategies and campaigns continuously and, guided by data from AdWords and Analytics, keep making changes until your advertising is helping you meet your business goals.